SEO vs PPC: Which One Has Better ROI?

 You know that both marketing vehicles generate results.
 But do you know your specific ROI from each vehicle?
 More importantly, do you know how to combine them to maximize revenue for your brand?

-Pros and cons of SEO
+Pros and cons of search engine optimization

 SEO refers to the strategies and tactics that make your website as search engine friendly as possible.
 A properly-executed SEO program helps your website rank higher in the organic search results for a set of strategically-chosen queries.